Cross-Model Evaluation Protocol · Review Signal

 F. Independence Note

-You are one of multiple independent frontier AI systems being asked to evaluate this case.
+You are one of multiple independent frontier AI systems being asked to evaluate this framework.
 You will not see other models' responses.
 Your assessment should be entirely your own.
 Disagreement with other models is welcome and informative.
-Convergence, if it occurs, will be discovered after the fact — not coordinated.
+Convergence, if it occurs, should be discovered after the fact — not coordinated.

 How to use: Copy the prompt block above.
 Paste it into a fresh conversation with any frontier AI system.
 Save the model's response.
 Repeat with at least three other competing AI systems.
 The combined responses form the Round 1 evaluation.
 Convergence and divergence are both meaningful outputs.